-Motion: Moved by Mrs. Lamb and seconded by Mrs. Tolas for staff to prepare the

-Consideration at the June 20-21 meeting.
+Motion: Moved by Mrs. Lamb and seconded by Mrs. Tolas for staff to prepare the language presented for review for Public Hearing and Adoption Consideration at the June 20-21 meeting.
 Motion carried.

 Mia Anderson, Chair, Washington Homeschool Organization, answered questions posed by Board Members: WASL is not a normed test; there is a cost for using.